 Polestar 3 will be manufactured in the USA

-Polestar is a company based on an idea, not a place.
-Wherever the best facilities and knowledge are to enable us to usher in a more sustainable electric future, that’s where we’ll be.
-Which is why Polestar 3 will be manufactured in the US.
+Polestar is a company based in an idea, not a place.
+Wherever the best facilities, circumstances, and knowledge are to enable us to usher in a more sustainable electric future, that’s where we’ll be.
+Which is why we’re producing Polestar 3 in the US.

 Polestar 3 will be built in Ridgeville, South Carolina.
 Opened by Volvo Cars in 2018, use of this facility is one of the major advantages of having family ties with both Volvo and Geely Holding.

 Polestar 3 is an aerodynamic SUV showcasing the next evolution of Polestar’s design language, and the native Android Automotive operating system, first debuted in Polestar 2.

 “Production in the USA makes procurement more efficient, reduces delivery times and will even have a positive impact on the price of the Polestar 3 SUV,” says Polestar COO Dennis Nobelius.
 “All of this makes the brand even more competitive in the critical American sales market.”

 And given that America is one of the two largest single markets for electric vehicles (the other being China, where Polestar 3 will also be produced), it will no longer be relegated to export market status when it comes to Polestar.

 “Polestar 3 will be built in America, for our American customers,” says Thomas Ingenlath, Polestar’s Chief Executive Officer.
 “I remember the great response when I first shared Polestar’s vision here in the USA and I am proud that our first SUV will be manufactured in South Carolina.
 From now on, the USA is no longer an export market but a home market.”